-When we’re caught up only thinking about who we want to become, our ego takes over, and we stop working.
-We begin to place more importance on things that don’t matter -- our position in life, how other people view us -- rather than on what we accomplish.
+When we’re caught up into thinking about who we want to become, our ego takes over, and we stop working.
+We begin to place more importance on things that don’t matter -- our position in life, and how other people view us -- rather than on what we accomplish.
 And that’s a real shame.

-You’re an entrepreneur?
-Awesome!
-How are you actively solving a real-world problem with your business right now?
+You’re an “entrepreneur”?
+Awesome, how are you actively solving a real-world problem with your business, right now?

-You’re a leader?
-Interesting.
-Are you actively, right now in this moment, helping other people become better?
+You’re a "leader”?
+Interesting -- are you actively, right now in this moment, helping other people become better

-You’re an author?
-That’s pretty cool.
-What are you writing this afternoon?
+You’re an “author”?
+That’s pretty cool -- what are you writing this afternoon?

-See, titles don’t matter because titles don’t produce value.
+Titles don’t matter because titles don’t produce value.
 If anything, they prevent value from being created because they allow ego to get in the way of real accomplishment.
 Even if titles did mean something, you’d still only deserve a title that fits what you’re doing and who you are in the present moment.

-Instead of worrying about your next promotion or becoming X,Y or Z, focus on the work you want to do, and do it.
+Instead of worrying about your next promotion or becoming X,Y,or Z, focus on the work you want to do, and do it.
 Stop worrying about becoming a certain title, and start doing the work that you’ve been waiting to do until you get that title.
-Boom, there you go, you just found a short cut to a higher level of contribution.
+Boom!
+There you go, you just found a short cut to a higher level of contribution.

-Instead of being concerned about how people will evaluate you as a writer -- and writing the next bestseller -- just write.
+Instead of being concerned about how people will evaluate you as a writer, and writing the next bestseller, just write.
 Stop thinking, researching, surfing the internet and staring at the computer screen.
 Just put one word down after another.
 Then you’ll be a writer.
 Then you’ll be a creator.
 Otherwise, you’re just a consumer.